 Follow these expert suitcase packing tips to lighten your load and travel like a pro.

 In addition to your suitcase, you’ll need a good bag to take on your flight and use while sightseeing throughout your trip.
-We find that cross-body bags are a great option on your daily outings.
-They’re comfortable to carry, help keep your items safe from potential pickpockets, and transition easily from day to night.
-Choose something in a color that goes well with everything, and with enough room to hold your camera or phone, a small water bottle and any extras you may need – such as a hat, scarf, sunglasses, sunscreen or a book to read on the coach.
+We find that cross-body bags are a great option for your daily outings.
+They’re comfortable to carry, helping keep your items safe from potential pickpockets, and transition easily from day to night.
+Choose something in a color that goes well with everything and enough room to hold your camera or phone, a small water bottle, and any extras you may need – such as a hat, scarf, sunglasses, sunscreen, or a book to read on the coach.
 To keep your items secure, we recommend a bag with a top zipper closure and to keep it at your side or in front of your body at all times.

 How you organize your suitcase is just as important as what you put into it.
-Handy items like compression sacs, packing cubes and mesh bags are indispensable tools that will help you keep things separate, within reach and easy to repack.
-Determine which type of packing system you prefer and pack each type of item (e.g. shirts and underwear) tightly in their own compartment, so you won't have to dig through your suitcase to find something or constantly refold clothes.
-There is some debate to the benefits of flat packing versus rolling.
-It mostly comes down to personal preference; rolling is a good space-saving technique for softer items such as t-shirts and socks, but is less convenient for heavier items such as jackets, or fabrics that tend to wrinkle easily.
+Handy items like compression sacs, packing cubes, and mesh bags are indispensable tools that will help you keep things separate, within reach, and easy to repack.
+Determine which type of packing system you prefer and pack each type of item (e.g., shirts and underwear) tightly in their own compartment, so you won't have to dig through your suitcase to find something or constantly refold clothes.
+There is some debate on the benefits of flat packing versus rolling.
+It mostly comes down to personal preference; rolling is a good space-saving technique for softer items such as t-shirts and socks but is less convenient for heavier items such as jackets or fabrics that tend to wrinkle easily.

 Leave bulky pieces at home and opt for lighter pieces you can layer.
-Layering will save you space and give you more options for how to dress, particularly in places like Europe where the weather changes frequently.
+Layering will save you space and give you more options for dressing, particularly in places like Europe, where the weather changes frequently.
 Bring a scarf, sweater, and a lightweight, rain-proof jacket layer as needed and transition from day to night.
-Carry one of these in your bag while sightseeing in case the weather changes or you need to cover yourself at a religious site.
+Carry one of these in your bag while sightseeing if the weather changes, or you need to cover yourself at a religious site.
 If you do bring a warm coat for cooler climates or seasons, wear it on your flight to save room in your suitcase and stay comfortable while you travel.

-Choosing a color palette will allow you to mix and match everything you bring – so you can pack less and have more options while you’re away.
-Neutral colors such as black, white, gray and beige go well together and also look smart.
-These colors work especially well in Europe, where you’ll notice that people tend to dress more formally than in the U.S. Choosing items that are casual yet coordinated will give you a polished look and make you feel at ease in any setting.
-Opt for a selection of pieces that work well together and leave anything at home that requires something additional, like a special pair of shoes.
-To dress something up or add a bit of flair, consider a fun necklace or brightly colored scarf – things that take up little space and can completely change the look of an outfit.
+Choosing a color palette also allows you to mix and match everything you bring – so you can pack less and have more options while you’re away.
+Neutral colors such as black, white, gray, and beige go well together and look smart.
+These colors work especially well in Europe, where you’ll notice that people tend to dress more formally than in the U.S. Choosing casual yet coordinated items will give you a polished look and make you feel at ease in any setting.
+Opt for selecting pieces that work well together and leave anything at home that requires something additional, like a special pair of shoes.
+To dress something up or add a bit of flair, consider a fun necklace or brightly colored scarf – things that take up little space and completely change an outfit's look.